There will be no admissions in the Department of Performing Arts in the academic year of 2014-2015.

 Applicants for the dance programme are asked to compile samples of their work into a portfolio that they send in with the application.
 The portfolio must include a minimum of five samples and a maximum of ten, intended to reflect applicants’ personalities, their interests, talent for original creation and presentation of ideas.
 Anything can belong in the portfolio; as long as applicants believe it may in some way describe what they want to achieve in their work in a particular area.

-For further information contact: Sveinbjörg Þórhallsdóttir, Programme Director.
+For further information contact: Sveinbjörg Þórhallsdóttir, Assistant professor and Programme Director.

-Theory & Practice is, as the name implies, both theoretical and practical, and in its concept emphasis is laid on theatre in the broadest sense of the word.
+Theatre and Performance Making is, as the name implies, both theoretical and practical, and in its concept emphasis is laid on theatre in the broadest sense of the word.
 The course is designed as a venue for both theoretical and artistic research of theatre and performance.
 The course concerns itself with the history, nature, purpose and boundaries of performance, its discourses and its areas of interaction with other art forms.
-Theory & Practice prepares students for work or future studies within the field of theatre and performance by increasing their professional knowledge and by encouraging their creative abilities.
+Theatre and Performance Making prepares students for work or future studies within the field of theatre and performance by increasing their professional knowledge and by encouraging their creative abilities.
 The course is intended to support the student’s critical view of the art form, his/her own work and its interaction with society.
 In that sense, one could say the course bears a strong relation to Performance Studies in the US or to what has sometimes been called Contemporary Theatre Practice in the UK.
 The programme is not intended for individuals who want to train to be actors.

 In the first year, emphasis is placed on building a theoretical basis.
 The fall semester presents the students with an introduction to the field of study, its main methods and theories.
 Fundamental questions are raised about form, traditions and methods.
 Furthermore, students are introduced to theories on theatre and the art of the actor/performer, and on other forms of performances on- and offstage.
 In the spring semester, the focus will be on the main theoretical and ideological debates of the twentieth century and the present, and further on specific elements of the art form such as body, text etc. The interaction of these elements is researched and analyzed through both historical/theoretical explorations and workshops.
 In the second year there is increasing emphasis on creative work on basis of the theories and methods taught in the first year.
 The third year begins with a semester of study abroad, while the last semester is mainly focused on the student’s final project and BA-thesis.
 Furthermore, the students have the opportunity of taking more advanced workshops to work on their field of interest in more depth.